By Eric Vandenbroeck 11 Dec. 2012

 no indication that he was involved with National Socialist policies before the

-ideological speaker suggests that Schellenberg knew how to acquire a conviction
+speaker suggests that Schellenberg knew how to acquire a conviction quickly or

-quickly or how to turn in a very convincing performance.
-It is hard to fathom
+how to turn in a very convincing performance.
+It is hard to fathom that the

-that the "ideological speaker Schellenberg," convincing enough to
+"ideological speaker Schellenberg," convincing enough to garner the

 In his book on the